needle-mirror/com.unity.xr.interaction.toolkit/Documentation~/index.md

 - Utility for interacting with XR Origin, a VR camera rig for handling stationary and room-scale VR experiences

 To use the AR interaction components in the package, you must have the [AR Foundation](https://docs.unity3d.com/Manual/com.unity.xr.arfoundation.html) package in your Project.
 The AR functionality provided by the XR Interaction Toolkit includes:
-- AR gesture system to map screen touches to gesture events
+- AR gesture system to map screen touches to gesture events in the Input System via the `TouchscreenGestureInputController`.
-- AR interactable can place virtual objects in the real world
+- Various Screen Space input components that feeds screen-space interaction data into an `XRRayInteractor` that works with AR.
-- AR gesture interactor and interactables to translate gestures such as place, select, translate, rotate, and scale into object manipulation
+- `ARTransformer` that translates gestures such as place, select, translate, rotate, and scale into object manipulation.
-- AR annotations to inform users about AR objects placed in the real world

 Finally, its possible to simulate all of your interactions with the [XR Device Simulator](xr-device-simulator.md) in case you don't have the hardware for the project you are working on, or just want to test interactions without entering the headset.
 For more information, see [XR Device Simulator overview](xr-device-simulator-overview.md).